 Specific: Define what your goals are in clear, simple terms

-Measurable: Create quantifiable targets that help you see progress towards your goal
+Measurable: Create quantifiable targets that help you see progress toward your goal

 Attainable: Ensure your goals can be achieved within your specified time frame and with the resources you have